7 Proven Ways to Defeat Silo Mentality at the Workplace

 By using collaborative tools that encourage regular information sharing and communication, all teams can work together, even if they are in different rooms, buildings, or countries.

-3. Improve Socializing and Cooperation in the Workplace
+3. Improve socializing and cooperation in the workplace

 With regular joint meetings and focus groups, all employees will have the chance to mingle with those from other teams.
-You can also run company events outside of working hours, such as a fun monthly excursion like bowling, hiking, or paintballing.
+You can also run company events outside working hours, such as a fun monthly excursion like bowling, hiking, or paintballing.

 By giving different departments opportunities to interact and work together outside of work, you can improve cooperation and collaboration in the workplace.